Plants of Sierra Nevada

 Letharia Wolf lichens

-Wolf lichens, of the family Parmeliaceae, are widely distributed in North America, Siberia, and Europe.
-Two species, the common wolf lichen (L. vulpina) and the brown-eyed wolf lichen (L. columbiana), occur in the Sierras.
+Wolf lichens, comprising at least 6 species, are widely distributed in North America, Siberia, and Europe.
+Two species have been encountered in the Sierras, common wolf lichen (L. vulpina) and brown-eyed wolf lichen (L. columbiana), but there may be more.

 Native peoples of California utilized these plants for a variety of purposes.
 Arrow poison was produced from their toxic foliage.
 Klamath people would soak porcupine quills in an extract of the plants, which dyed them yellow.
 They were then woven into baskets to make patterns.
 The Okanagan-Colville tribe used these lichens medicinally, internally for stomach problems, externally for wounds.